lpr-unsl/netOSLab/README.md

 # Repo intended to launch "netOSBase" machine, in order to create netOSLab liveCD images from it

-Repo intended to automate only netOSLab operating system and it's updates, nor ssor, nor SimMemoria, nor SimPlanificador, nor any other software.
+Repo intended to automate only netOSLab operating system and its updates, nor ssor, nor SimMemoria, nor SimPlanificador, nor any other software.

 ## Requirements:
 - VirtualBox 7.0 or higher installed on the machine that will run the automation